prisma-labs/graphql-framework-experiment/README.md

 ```
 Please beware that this is a PROTOTYPE.
 Do NOT use this for serious work.
-Thanks! 🎃
+Thanks! 🎄
 ```

-# pumpkins <!-- omit in toc -->
+# graphql-santa <!-- omit in toc -->

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->